tetris245/ULTRAbc/README.md

 Changes for future version

-- New command: weaken to weaken all your skills for one hour
+* New command: weaken to weaken all your skills for one hour
+* Updated the code related to Chat Search functions